-The same ratio will not arise in the vacancies available for direct recruits and promotees in each year.
-It may be possible that the vacancies for promotees in a particular year may even exceed the vacancies in the said year for the ratio is only in regard to the number of posts but not in regard to the vacancies.
+to each year the same ratio will not arise in the vacancies available for direct recruits and promotees in each year.
+It may be possible that the vacancies for promotions in a particular year may even exceed the vacancies available for direct recruits in the said year for the ratio is only in regard to the number of posts but not in regard to the vacancies.
 It may even happen that there may not be even a single vacancy for a promotee in a particular year.
-Be that as it may, the Rule 9(1) of the Recruitment Rules makes it clear that the promotees in any particular year cannot be appointed over and above the vacancies available to promotees which have to be determined on the basis that the promotees should not exceed ~~14~~ ~~14~~ referred to in items 1 and 2 in the Schedule to the Cadre Strength Regulations.

-14 are in excess of the vacancies available for promotees in the relevant year we held that the notification dated 15-12-1993 is illegal.
+Be that as it may, the Rule 9(1) of the Recruitment Rules makes it clear that the promotees in any particular year cannot be appointed over and above the vacancies available to promotees which have to be determined on the basis that the promotees should not exceed 77 and ~~1/2~~ ~~one half~~ in the posts referred to in items 1 and 2 in the Schedule to the Cadre Strength Regulations.
+As the appointment of these 14 are in excess of the vacancies available for promotions in the relevant year we held that the notification dated 15-12-1993 is illegal.